Iz9chela/DP/README.md

-# DP - Prompt Optimization Platform
+Prompt Optimization Platform

-DP is a platform for prompt optimization, evaluation, and comparison of AI model outputs.
+It is a platform for prompt optimization, evaluation, and comparison of AI model outputs.
 The application consists of two main parts: a frontend and a backend.
 They communicate via a REST API, and data is stored in a MongoDB database.

 ## Table of Contents